lcsmith2/poem-generator/README.md

 # CSCI 3725: M6
 ## Quaint Poet
 Quaint Poet is a system that generates cinquain poems that relate to a given prompt and polarity.
-Given a search term, it uses the Guardian API to find articles related to that term and uses the one with highest proportion of text with the desired polarity (positive or negative) as the corpus of words for the poems.
+Given a prompt, it uses the Guardian API to find articles related to that term and uses the one with highest proportion of text with the desired polarity (positive or negative) as the corpus of words for the poems.
 Each poem's line is generated according to bigrams and a template of Penn Treebank part-of-speech tags.
-The system uses a genetic algorithm where the fitness of a poem is determined by how similar it is the search term and the proportion of words that have the specified polarity.
+The system uses a genetic algorithm where the fitness of a poem is determined by how similar it is the prompt and the proportion of words that have the specified polarity.
 The best poem that is produced when running the genetic algorithm is saved to an output file and read aloud using text-to-speech.

+As mentioned previously, the system evaluates poems with two metrics: their similarity to the given prompt and how well the polarity of the poem aligns with the one specified by the user.
+These are meant to indicate how well the poems fulfill the user's request.
+The similarity score is calculated by averaging the similarity between the prompt and each line in the poem using spaCy's similarity() function.
+The polarity score uses the VADER sentiment analyzer to get the proportion of words that have the specified polarity.
+This score is then multiplied by `POLARITY_WEIGHT`, a value between 0 and 1 which indicates the weight of the polarity score.
+Finally, this value is added to the similarity score to get the fitness of a poem.
+The value for `POLARITY_WEIGHT` can be increased/decreased to reflect how important the polarity score is relative to the similarity score.
 <br />
 <br />